 - What about this job looks bad or out of place?

-If you don’t take the time to evaluate and re-design the bad position you’re trying to fill, then you will have your hiring managers spinning in circles and hating every second of it.
-With newly created positions especially, watch your hiring managers for signs that candidates are clueless as to what you are selling in your job ad.
+If you don’t take the time to evaluate and re-design the bad position you’re trying to fill, then you will have your hiring managers spinning in circles and hiring manager satisfaction will be in the tank.
+Watch your hiring managers for signs that candidates are clueless as to what you are selling in your job ad, especially with newly created positions.

 A Bad Process